Coal Employment Project: Media coverage

 Appalshop, a media group in Whitesburg, Kentucky produced a film Coalmining Women in 1982.
 CEP staff as well as women miners and support groups started by CEP are featured throughout the film.
 Interviewed at home and on the job, the women miners talk about why they sought these jobs.
 They also tell of the problems encountered once hired.

 CEP Archives

 In August 2013 a reunion of CEP staff, women miners (current and former) and their supporters was held in Jonesborough, TN.
 Attendees were from the U.S., Canada, and England.
-During the reunion, a visit to Eastern Tennessee State University (ETSU) was planned.
-CEP records are archived at the Center for Appalachian Studies and Services at ETSU.
+During the reunion, attendees visited East Tennessee State University (ETSU) where the CEP records are archived at the Archives of Appalachia.